MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 being the simplest solution to implement and works with both .NET Core and .NET Framework.

-To show this, let's take a look at a quick example of an implementation that combines ideas from our dynamic binding redirect example, and from the Assembly Load Context example above.
+To show this, let's take a look at a quick example of an implementation that combines ideas from our dynamic binding redirect example, and the Assembly Load Context example above.

 We'll call this module **LoadFileModule**, which has a trivial command `Test-LoadFile [-Path] <path>`.
 This module takes a dependency on the `CsvHelper` assembly (version